A-Legg/unfinished-asteroids/Getting started.md

 <img src="http://i.imgur.com/XCCzd6f.png">

-If you are fancy working with us - pick a first task from the list to the right.
+If you are fancy working with us - pick the first task from the list to the right.

 Cheers!